KPEKZ/angular-recipe-book-app/README.md

 # angular-recipe-book-app
 ## Recipe book manager

-The app can create a recipe with ingredients and save in firebase
+The app can create a recipe with ingredients and save in firebase.
+The ingredients can be moved to shopping list.
+The app includes authorization by email.

 ### Main page